 I am a speech-language pathologist, acoustic phonetician, and neural network engineer developing next-generation clinical speech technologies.
 I have expertise across the full lifecycle of clinical AI development: speech representations, neural network training, clinical trialing, and scalable deployment.

-My work bridges clinical practice, speech science, and AI to develop theoretically motivated and clinically validated tools to help clinicians extend the reach of best-practice speech therapy.
+My work bridges clinical practice, speech science, and AI to develop theoretically motivated and clinically validated tools that help clinicians extend the reach of best-practice speech therapy.

-I am currently an NIH NIDCD T32 post-doctoral fellow in the Speech Communication Lab at the University of Maryland, mentored by Dr. Carol Espy-Wilson, where I am training in acoustic-to-articulatory speech inversion and speech modeling.
+I am currently a post-doctoral fellow in the Speech Communication Lab at the University of Maryland, mentored by Dr. Carol Espy-Wilson, where I am training in acoustic-to-articulatory speech inversion and speech modeling.
+My training and research have been supported by an NIH T32 award.

 Research Themes